History of St. Martin of Tours Faith Community

 We continue our journey – we move forward by finding ways to increase mass attendance, reception of the sacraments, further help those in need, and provide enhanced adult educational programs to list a few of our needs.
 But also to complete what we started – what we promised to do - to replace our dated buildings that will reduce operating costs, provide an efficient environment for our staff to function and an inviting place for all parishioner activities.

-Today, we are blessed to have facilities that allow us to offer many educational opportunities from a day school to vibrant religious education and teen programs.
+Today, we are blessed to have facilities that allow us to offer many educational opportunities in religious education and teen programs.
 We have a staff of dedicated people and wonderful priests; unheard of in today’s shortage.
 We register new parishioners; we celebrate baptisms, weddings, bring adults to the Catholic faith through our RCIA program, feed the hungry with our food pantry, and support the needy, and many other things all because of our parishioners practicing good stewardship.